n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

-Similarly, in `<guru>` text, a pre-base half-form or consonant-conjunct substitution was triggered by "Halant,_consonant_,_consonant_".
-In `<gur2>` text, the sequence must be "_consonant_,Halant,_consonant_".
+Similarly, in `<guru>` text, a pre-base half-form or consonant-conjunct substitution was triggered by "Halant,_Consonant_,_Consonant_".
+In `<gur2>` text, the sequence must be "_Consonant_,Halant,_Consonant_".

 ### Advice for handling fonts with `<guru>` features only ###

-Shaping engines may choose to match "Halant,_consonant_" sequences in order to apply GSUB substitutions when it is known that the font in use supports only the `<guru>` shaping model.
+Shaping engines may choose to match "Halant,_Consonant_" sequences in order to apply GSUB substitutions when it is known that the font in use supports only the `<guru>` shaping model.

 ### Advice for handling text runs composed in `<guru>` format ###

-Shaping engines may choose to match "Halant,_consonant_" sequences for GSUB substitutions or to reorder them to "_consonant_,Halant" when processing text runs that are tagged with the `<guru>` script tag and it is known that the font in use supports only the `<gur2>` shaping model.
+Shaping engines may choose to match "Halant,_Consonant_" sequences for GSUB substitutions or to reorder them to "_Consonant_,Halant" when processing text runs that are tagged with the `<guru>` script tag and it is known that the font in use supports only the `<gur2>` shaping model.